JamesPBolton/project-3/README.md

 Together we developed the full backend of the website and the full frontend, and so it was an immersive experience that allowed us to practice a wide variety the coding skills that we’ve developed over the past few months.

-You can see the files for the completed app on GitHub pages here.

 Link to the website: https://bit.ly/3qd2Jqf

 Brief